-With the Chord Buddy however, the beginner guitar player sees immediate results as they can just simply press down a button and are able to play a great-sounding guitar chord.
+With the Chord Buddy, however, beginner guitar players see immediate results as they can just simply press down a button and are able to play a great-sounding guitar chord.
 Now, they’re able to focus on some of the basic concepts of guitar and music such as:

-- and an overall better ear for what a chord should actually sound like.
+- Acquiring an overall better ear for what a chord should actually sound like

 In this Chord Buddy review, I’m going to walk through what exactly is included in the Chord Buddy learning system, how to install/use the device, and what I liked about it as well as what I think could be improved.